williamvds/website/content/blog/git/index.md

 The first blob is the original contents of `file1.txt`, before either branch applied the changes that are causing the conflict.
-The second is the contents of the file in the target branch, `master`, and the third from branch `conflicts`.
+The second is the contents of the file in the target branch, `master`, and the third from branch `conflict`.

 Inside the repository, there are also a number of files that Git uses to track information about the current merge: